Matt Holliday: 2009–10: Second playoff push and new contract

-2011–13: First World Series championship, three consecutive NLCS appearances
+2011–13: World Series championship, three consecutive NLCS appearances

-After hitting a home run the day before on Opening Day of 2011, Holliday had an emergency appendectomy.
-He returned just nine days later despite a forecast to miss four to six weeks.
+After hitting a home run on Opening Day of 2011, Holliday had an emergency appendectomy.
+He returned just nine days later, despite a forecast to miss four to six weeks.
 In seven consecutive plate appearances against the Houston Astros on April 26 and 27, he reached base and did so in 10 of 15 plate appearances in that series.
 He made his fifth MLB All-Star Game appearance and third Home Run Derby.
 After two appearances on the disabled list twice that season, a different "injury bug" struck Holliday in a late August game against the Dodgers.
 During the eighth inning, he left the game due to pain developing after a moth had lodged itself deep within his ear.
 Team trainers removed it without further incident.

 As of August 28, the Cardinals were 10 1/2 games behind the Braves for the wild card playoff berth with 28 left to play.
 In a September 1 contest against the Brewers, Holliday hit his 200th career home run, becoming the 300th player in MLB history to do so.
 Tendonitis developed in his right hand on September 13, limiting him to three more starts the rest of the season.
 St. Louis won 20 of their final 28 games, enabling them to overtake the Braves for the wild card position in the last game of the regular season; it was the largest lead surrendered in MLB history with 28 games left to play.
 In 124 games, Holliday batted .296 with 22 home runs, 75 RBI, 36 doubles, .388 on-base percentage, .525 slugging percentage, .912 OPS, and 151 OPS+, placing sixth in the NL in on-base percentage, seventh in OPS and OPS+ and ninth in doubles.